indrajiita/test/spaghetti_bolognese.md

 ## Intro

-This recipe shows you how to make spaghetti bolognese—a true Italian classic—using ingridients commonly found in a grocery store.
+This recipe shows you how to make spaghetti bolognese—a true Italian classic—using ingredients commonly found in a grocery store.

 - Level: Easy
 - Prep: 30 min